-The school holds an inhaler for emergency use within an emergency asthma pack issued by the School Health Service.
+The school aims to hold an inhaler for emergency use within an emergency asthma pack issued (currently unavailable due to issues with sourcing one).
 There is a record of use form within the pack.
 The inhalers will only be used in an emergency with a child who has asthma, or who has been prescribed an inhaler as reliever medication, and will be used in line with guidance issued by the Department of Health October 2014.